-Technology Fee: A \$25.00 per online course is charged at the beginning of each quarter of enrollment.
-The technology fee is a nominal charge in addition to tuition costs that will be used to enhance the student learning environment, protect the academic integrity of online programs, provide resources, and increase the College's capacity to meet the technology environment expectations.
-The technology fee is due at the beginning of each quarter based on the number of online courses the student is enrolled in in the quarter.
-Technology fees are nonrefundable and can be covered by financial aid.
+Technology Fee: A \$175.00 per quarter technology fee is charged at the beginning of each quarter that has an online enrollment.
+The technology fee is a charge in addition to tuition costs that will be used to enhance the student's distance learning environment, protect the academic integrity of online programs, provide resources, and increase the College's capacity to meet the technology environment expectations.
+The technology fee is due at the beginning of each online quarter the student is enrolled in at least one or more online course(s).

+Technology fees can be covered by financial aid.
 This fee includes:

 - ❖ Technical infrastructure software and hardware

-- Technology Maintenance
+- ❖ Technology Maintenance & Upgrades

-- ❖ Learning Management System Moodle
+- ❖ Learning Management System (LMS)

+- Online secured proctored examination